 The joint program examination is a written test of the student’s ability to successfully pursue a Ph.D. in Applied Mathematics.
 It covers a four course common core in real analysis (MA 653, MA 654) and linear and numerical linear algebra (MA 544, MA 614).
 The joint program examination cannot be taken more than twice.

-The comprehensive qualifying examination covers the entire Program of Study and the student’s proposal for a dissertation topic, and is administered by the student’s graduate study supervisory committee on behalf of the School of Graduate Studies.
+The comprehensive qualifying examination covers the entire Program of Study and the student’s proposal for a dissertation topic, and is administered by the student’s graduate study supervisory committee on behalf of the Graduate School.
 The examination is part written and part oral.
 It cannot be taken more than twice.
 Upon successful completion of the comprehensive qualifying examination and dissertation proposal, the student is admitted to candidacy for the Ph.D. degree.

-The final examination is an oral presentation of the dissertation in the form of a seminar before the student’s graduate study supervisory committee.
+The dissertation defense is an oral presentation of the dissertation in the form of a seminar before the student’s graduate study supervisory committee.
 The dissertation is evidence that the student can independently identify a problem of contemporary significance through familiarity with the current literature in some area of Applied Mathematics, organize and execute a program of research, recognize and analyze the results, and present them in cogent, well-written exposition.
 It must include mathematical results suitable for publication in a nationally recognized journal.